-With winter lurking just around the corner, we often get asked the question, how does the cold weather affect my batteries?
+How Does Cold Weather Affect Deep Cycle Batteries?
+When the weather starts to get colder, we often get asked the question, how does the cold affect my batteries?

-The answer, will depend on the battery technology as each technology has its own characteristics.
-However, like human beings, all VRLA Deep Cycle batteries perform best when stored and operated at room temperature (around 20°C).
-To view more on the different Battery Technologies, head to our whitepaper Battery Technology Comparison.
+The answer will depend on the battery technology as each technology has its own characteristics.
+However, like human beings, all VRLA batteries perform best when stored and operated at room temperature (around 20°C).

 Deep Cycle Batteries in Cold Weather Graphs